compare

 - Medi vs Office Ally — free-tier clearinghouse with Practice Mate PM.

-- Medi vs Availity — payer-network and clearinghouse layer; complements rather than replaces CollaborateMD.
+- Medi vs Availity: payer-network and clearinghouse layer that complements rather than replaces CollaborateMD.

-- Medi vs Waystar — enterprise RCM; usually too heavy for a typical CollaborateMD-scale billing company.
+- Medi vs Waystar — enterprise RCM, usually too heavy for a CollaborateMD-scale book.

-The billing-company software evaluation guide walks through the criteria that separate billing-company-first platforms from practice-management software with billing bolted on.
+The billing-company software evaluation guide covers the criteria that separate billing-company-first platforms from practice management with billing bolted on.

 Frequently asked questions

-How does CollaborateMD's pricing actually work for a billing company?
+How does CollaborateMD's pricing work for a billing company?

 Does CollaborateMD own its clearinghouse or use a third party?